MRagab2/task-manager/README.md

   * **Filtering and Sorting:** Sort tasks by creation date, due date, or status.
 Filter the task list to show only incomplete, overdue, or completed items.
   * **Intuitive UI:** A clean, mobile-first interface designed for effortless use on iOS and Android devices.

-### Special Instructions for Use

-  * **Offline Mode (Inferred):** Depending on the final implementation, the app is expected to store tasks locally (potentially using AsyncStorage or similar storage) allowing for use even without an active internet connection.
-  * **Touch Interactions:** All main interactions (marking complete, editing, deleting) use common mobile gestures like taps and swipes.

 ## 🛠️ Setup and Running Instructions

 This project requires [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
 It is designed to be run using the Expo ecosystem.